PedroCristo/README-TEST/TESTING.md

 ### Frontend
 * The Signup, Login and Logout system has no issues and is working accordingly.
 It shows the right interactive message to the users.
 * The Profile Page is working properly.
-It updates the user information and uploads/updates the user profile image.
+It updates the user information.
 It shows the interactive message to the user once the update is complete.
-* The user profile image in the navbar and Post Details page has no issues and shows the user image when it is uploaded by the user on the Profile Page.
 * All the internal links are working and bring the user to the right page on the website.
 * All the external links are working and bring the user to the right social media page by opening a new browser tab.